-In one such incident, John told how a Japanese soldier was hiding in foxhole between the roots of a tree.
+Fighting in the jungle created many problems.
+John stated that the Japanese liked to use the large roots of the trees for cover.
+Attempting to clear the Japanese out was a problem.
+If an artillery shell hit the tree, it would cut down the tree but not hurt the Japanese soldier and he would survive.
+In one such incident, John told how a Japanese soldier was hiding in a foxhole between the roots of a tree.
 The Americans fired at the soldier hitting the tree.
 Wood chips from the bullets fell into the foxhole slowly filling it up leaving less room for the soldier.
 After a while, John and the other tankers could see his backpack.
 When he had been pushed up high enough, he was killed by the American soldiers.

 After the Filipinos and Americans had withdrawn into the Bataan Peninsula, the tankers found themselves under attack from Japanese planes.
 To protect themselves from the planes, the tanks were hidden, during the day, in the jungle where the canopy from the trees was so thick that no direct sunlight came through.
 As a result, he and the other soldiers were very pale.
 To get a tan, when no planes were around, the soldiers sunned themselves in what little direct sunlight they found.

 It was at this time that John had an incident with a Japanese rifle.
 The tanks were bivouacked, and he was walking along the far edge of their position.
 As he walked, he spotted a Japanese rifle on the ground.
 John wondered if he could hit anything with the gun, so he tied a string to the gun and moved it with the string to see if it was booby-trapped.
-After determining that it wasn’t, John picked the gun up, racked a round into the chamber and fired at a tree.
+After determining that it wasn’t, John picked the gun up, racked a round into the chamber, and fired at a tree.
 This was a big mistake!
 Everyone knew the sound that a Japanese rifle made.
 The entire camp came alive with the shot being so close.
-John received a royal chewing out for firing the gun.
+John received a major chewing out for firing the gun.

 During this time, everyone was expected to volunteer for dangerous (suicide) missions to gather intelligence on the Japanese or to destroy something.
 In his own words, “It was a thing you had to do.”
 Being from the country, John believed that he had an advantage over the Japanese soldiers who most likely had grown up in the city.
-John had grown up shooting guns at game.
+John had grown up shooting guns while hunting.
 He thought that most of the Japanese had never touched a gun before joining the military.
 So after a few shots, John would settle down and feel that his odds were better than theirs.

-One of the greatest dangers facing the tankers at this time were snipers.
+One of the greatest dangers facing the tankers at this time was snipers.
 The snipers would tie themselves onto trees and sit in them among the branches for days.
 One sniper had been taking shots at the tankers for days, so John crawled forward with an M-1 while using a log as cover.
 After the sniper took a shot and racked the rifle bolt, John determined that the sniper was in a particular tree.
 John began firing on the lower branches of the tree where they were attached to the trunk and worked his way up.

 John believed that he must have been getting closer because while he was firing, the sniper took a shot at him.
 Finally, the sniper got so close to hitting John in the head that John backed off.
 The Americans brought a machine gun forward and raked the tree with fire where John thought the sniper was.
 They hit him and he fell from the branches.
 He jerked to a stop and hung from his belt which he had used to tie himself to a branch.
 An officer wanted the Japanese brought down, so John shot the belt until it snapped and the soldier fell to the ground.